Opanka ST, Sowutuom, Accra - Ghana

 Loose Connections

 Repeated cycles of thermal expansion and contraction loosen terminal connections over time.
 Loose connections create localised hotspots where resistance is concentrated and heat is most intense.
+These hotspots accelerate insulation degradation in the immediate area and increase the probability of arcing.

 Arcing